 There’s this indescribable mix of excitement and anxiety for first-time drivers and first-time car owners.
-But to take things on a legal point, you definitely need a driver’s license before you bring your wheels on the major roads.
-Spare yourself from spending your first thousand of pesos to the MMDA for driving without license.
+But looking at things from a legal standpoint, you’ll need a license before you can drive.
+It’s illegal and you will be fined by the MMDA for driving without license.

-LTO has three classifications of drivers licensing: student permit, non-professional driver’s license, and professional driver’s license.
-Before going to any branch, you have to decide what kind of license you will get.
+LTO has three classifications of licensing: student permit, non-professional driver’s license, and professional driver’s license.
 As the name implies, a Professional Driver’s License entitles you to drive a vehicle for a living.
-Apply for Professional license if you will drive any public utility vehicles (PUVs) such as jeepneys, tricycles, taxi, etc. On the other hand, a Non-Professional Driver’s License allows you to drive private vehicles.
-In both licenses, a prerequisite is a valid student’s permit, which is “an official document authorizing a person to operate a motorized vehicle in the presence of a duly licensed driver.”
+Apply for a Professional license if you will drive any public utility vehicles (PUVs) such as jeepneys, tricycles, taxi, etc. On the other hand, a Non-Professional Driver’s License allows you to drive private vehicles.
+In both cases, the prerequisite is a student’s permit, which is “an official document authorizing a person to operate a motorized vehicle in the presence of a duly licensed driver.”

-- You must be at least seventeen (17) years old.
+- You must be at least eighteen (18) years old.